-Lake Clarity Model results show that approximately two thirds of the deep water transparency condition is driven by the number of inorganic fine sediment particles less than sixteen 16 micrometers in diameter.
+Lake Clarity Model results show that approximately two thirds of the deep water transparency condition is driven by the number of inorganic fine sediment particles less than 16 micrometers in diameter.
 Consequently, the Lake Tahoe TMDL effort has focused on the number of fine sediment particles as the primary pollutant causing deep water transparency decline.

-Desired Conditions: The desired condition for Lake Tahoe's deep water transparency is the annual average depth recorded from 1967 to 1971, which is an annual average Secchi depth measurement of 97.4 feet (29.7 meters) which is the annual average depth recorded from 1967 to 1971.
+Desired Conditions: The desired condition for Lake Tahoe's deep water transparency is the annual average depth recorded from 1967 to 1971, which is an annual average Secchi depth measurement of 97.4 feet (29.7 meters).

 Source Assessment: The Regional Board and NDEP conducted extensive research and numeric modeling to estimate nutrient and fine sediment particle loads to Lake Tahoe.
-The primary pollutant sources identified contributing the largest annual pollutant loads that affect the deep water transparency are runoff from upland areas (both urbanized and undeveloped), atmospheric deposition, and stream channel erosion.
-Groundwater input and shoreline erosion contribute minor amounts of pollutants.
-Table 5.18-1 presents the pollutant load estimates for each source categoryall of the identified fine sediment particle, total nitrogen, and total phosphorus sources, including groundwater and shoreline erosion inputs.
+The sources contributing the largest annual pollutant loads that affect the deep water transparency are runoff from upland areas (both urbanized and undeveloped), atmospheric deposition, and stream channel erosion.
+Table 5.18-1 presents the pollutant load estimates for all of the identified fine sediment particle, total nitrogen, and total phosphorus sources, including groundwater and shoreline erosion inputs.
 Average annual nitrogen and phosphorus loads are expressed in mass units (metric tons) while average annual fine sediment particle loads are presented as the actual number of particles less than 16 micrometers in diameter.

 Upland runoff: Tetra Tech, Inc. developed the Lake Tahoe Watershed Model to simulate runoff and pollutant loads from both the developed and undeveloped upland areas.
 Supported by a two-year Tahoe basin storm water monitoring study and validated with the long term Lake Tahoe Interagency Monitoring Program water quality dataset, the Lake Tahoe Watershed Model provides average annual, land-use based fine sediment, total nitrogen, and total phosphorus loading values.
-Model outputs have been divided between urban (or developed) and forest (or undeveloped) upland areas and results indicate that approximately 72 percent of the average annual fine sediment particle load, 3847 percent of the average annual total phosphorus load, and 4618 percent of the average annual total nitrogen load reaching Lake Tahoe is generated in the urban landscape.
-Undeveloped portions of the Lake Tahoe watershed are estimated to contribute approximately 9 percent, 2632 percent, and 1518 percent of the average annual fine sediment particle, total phosphorus, and total nitrogen loads, respectively.
+Model outputs have been divided between urban (or developed) and forest (or undeveloped) upland areas and results indicate that approximately 72 percent of the average annual fine sediment particle load, 47 percent of the average annual total phosphorus load, and 18 percent of the average annual total nitrogen load reaching Lake Tahoe is generated in the urban landscape.
+Undeveloped portions of the Lake Tahoe watershed are estimated to contribute approximately 9 percent, 32 percent, and 18 percent of the average annual fine sediment particle, total phosphorus, and total nitrogen loads, respectively.
 Details of the Lake Tahoe Watershed Model development and model results can be found in Watershed Hydrologic Modeling and Sediment and Nutrient Loading Estimation for the Lake Tahoe Total Maximum Daily Load (Tetra Tech 2007).

-Atmospheric Deposition: The surface of Lake Tahoe occupies a large area relative to its watershed size.
-Consequently, airborne nutrient and fine sediment particle deposition directly to Lake Tahoe's surface is significant.
-The California Air Resources Board (CARB) performed the Lake Tahoe Atmospheric Study to quantify the contribution of dry atmospheric deposition (i.e. non-storm event deposition) to Lake Tahoe and the UC Davis Tahoe Environmental Research Center (TERC) collected wet (i.e. storm event) and dry deposition samples.
+Atmospheric Deposition: The California Air Resources Board (CARB) performed the Lake Tahoe Atmospheric Study to quantify the contribution of dry atmospheric deposition (i.e. non-storm event deposition) to Lake Tahoe and the UC Davis Tahoe Environmental Research Center (TERC) collected wet (i.e. storm event) and dry deposition samples.
 The data from these two efforts were used to estimate lake-wide atmospheric deposition of nutrients and fine sediment particles.
-The findings show that atmospheric deposition is the second largest source of fine sediment particles entering the lake at 1516 percent of the basin-wide total load and is the dominant source of total nitrogen, contributing approximately 5563 percent of the basin-wide total nitrogen load.
+The findings show that atmospheric deposition is the second largest source of fine sediment particles entering the lake at 16 percent of the basin-wide total load and is the dominant source of total nitrogen, contributing approximately 63 percent of the basin-wide total nitrogen load.